Rodio346/mythical-javascript/README.md

 Later in ES2015+ there is another code type introduced which is:<br>
 4. Module code

-Now execution context may activate another context like function calling another function and this is handled by execution context stack which corresponds to the generic concept of a call-stack.<br>
+Now execution context may activate another context like function calling another function and this is handled by <b>Execution context stack</b> which corresponds to the generic concept of a call-stack.<br>
 Context which activate another context is called `caller` and the one which is being called is `callee`.
 Whenever a caller activates a callee then the caller suspends its execution and passes the control flow to the callee.
 Now Callee is pushed onto the stack and become running execution context.
 Once it ends, it returns control to the caller.

 In ECMAScript, the program runtime is presented as the execution context (EC) stack where top of the stack is an active context.<br>

 Now one good question which can be asked is why stack is used in Javascript ?
-Well thats because Javascript is a <b>single threaded environment</b> and only one code is execute at a time.
+Well thats because Javascript is a <b>single threaded environment</b> and only one code is executed at a time.

-Now during ES3, An execution context can be represented as a simple object with properties which is called as context state to track the execution progress.
+Now during ES3, An execution context was represented as a simple object with properties which is called as <b>Context state</b> to track the execution progress.
+So lets see how it was done during that time.
+Usually any context's stsate consisted of:

+1. Variable Object
+2. Scope Chain
+3. thisValue

 #### 1. Variable Object: vars, function declarations (no expressions), arguments<br>
 > A variable object is a container of data associated with the execution context.
 It’s a special object that stores variables and function declarations defined in the context.